On Inflation and Reheating Features in the Higgs-$R^2$ Model: The Higgs- Inflation: Features in The Inflationary Stage

 We can transform the action in Jordan frame $S_J$ to Einstein frame $S_E$ via Weyl transformation as

 which we defined the scalaron field $\phi$ here \cite{gorbunov2019scalaron,ema2017higgs,bezrukov2019some}.
-Please note, $M$ in Eq. \eqref{h-r2action} and \eqref{conformal} correspond the effective mass of scalaron during the small field value.
+Please note, $M$ in Eq. \eqref{h-r2action} and \eqref{conformal} corresponds to the effective mass of the scalaron during the small field value.
 After transformation, we should obtain the action in the Einstein frame $S_E$ as

 with potential

 Please note, action in Eq. \eqref{se} is similar with action \eqref{actionmultifield} for the Higgs-$R^2$ model with